-David is a Director, Investment Banking for Craigs Investment Partners.
-Prior to this he was for four years a Director, Debt Capital Markets and Hybrids.
+David is a Director of Craigs Investment Partners.
+At Craigs his role is Director, Specialised Wealth and Alternatives.
+Prior to this he was a Director of Investment Banking and for four years a Director, Debt Capital Markets and Hybrids.
 Previous work experience includes 12 years at ABN AMRO in the investment banking team, and four years at the Bank of New Zealand in their investment management group.
 During his time at ABN AMRO David was involved in acquiring the Auckland District Health Board car-parking concession (an early PPP), and acted as a director of the acquirer, Hospital Car Parking Limited, subsequent to the purchase.
 David is also a CFA Charterholder and past president of the CFA Society New Zealand.
 David is also a director of Purpose Capital GP Ltd, an impact investing fund.